tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（App）_intl_en.md

 **Improvement:**
 - Windows: Optimized the video linkage to reduce performance overheads.
 - Windows: Optimized preprocessing for `Systemloopback` capturing to preserve the effect of two sound channels.
-- macOS: Reduced the crackling caused by a high capturing volume and improved the sound experience.
+- macOS: Reduced crackling caused by a high capturing volume, improving the sound experience.
 - macOS: Improved the quality of screen sharing (substream).
 - Android: Optimized the capturing delay and improved the in-ear monitoring experience.